GunnerForever/1030_project/README.md

 └── README.md      <br>

 data/ <br>
-Directory contains only the file containing target labels of this project.  <br>
+Directory contains only the file containing target labels of this project (manually collected).  <br>
 File containing the feature matrix is too large and please read below in Section **Data** for the way to download it. <br>

 figures/ <br>